 She’s a very smart cat.
 She has figured out that when I go in the kitchen and start fixing Charlie’s daily boiled egg that it is time to eat.

-She gets on the table right in front of her bowl and stares at me until I give her a bit of her wet food.
+Ivy gets on the table right in front of her bowl and stares at me until I give her a bit of wet cat food.
 All during the day she crunches on the hard food.
 I don’t fill the bowl, just give her a bit at a time.

 I’m researching cat food, but for now she’ll eat what I already purchased.